phpMv/ubiquity/docs/contents/validators.rst

 	}

-if the **name** of the author is empty, this action should display :
+if the **name** of the author is empty, this action should display:

 .. code-block:: bash

    name : This value should not be empty

 The **validate** method returns an array of **ConstraintViolation** instances.